hantsy/spring7-sandbox/docs/jackson.md

 </dependency>
 ```

-The `spring-boot-starter-jackson` gives you a Jackson 3 `JsonMapper` with sensible defaults.
-If you want to change those defaults, provide a `JsonMapperBuilderCustomizer` bean.
+The `spring-boot-starter-jackson` gives you a Jackson 3 `JsonMapper` with default settings.
+If you want to change those defaults, create a `JsonMapperBuilderCustomizer` bean.

 ```java
 @Bean